Counselor Education Doctoral Advanced Practicum; Summer

 The program follows a practitioner-scholar model of professional training for psychologists and counselors, which emphasizes experiential learning.
-As a practitioner, the intern applies the knowledge gained from scholarly and scientific evidence to clinical practice.
-As a scholar, the intern is engaged in study of the science of psychology and mental health, and is encouraged to contribute to the profession through involvement in scholarly activities.
+As a practitioner, the trainee applies the knowledge gained from scholarly and scientific evidence to clinical practice.
+As a scholar, the trainee is engaged in study of the science of psychology and mental health, and is encouraged to contribute to the profession through involvement in scholarly activities.
 In addition, the training staff provides a wide variety of clinical and supervision orientations used in training.

-Interns are expected to fulfill the multiple roles of a university psychologist or counselor, which includes counseling services (individual, couples, and group therapy), assessment, crisis intervention*, referral, consultation*, outreach*, providing clinical supervision*, participation in training seminars and professional development activities, and participation in administrative functions.
+Trainees are expected to fulfill the multiple roles of a university psychologist or counselor, which includes counseling services (individual, couples, and group therapy), assessment, crisis intervention, referral, consultation*, outreach, participation in training seminars and professional development activities, and participation in administrative functions.

 *Optional for Counselor Education Intern.